-How to Play Greenlight Girl by Doyle Bramhall II
+How To Play Greenlight Girl By Doyle Bramhall II

 Yeah, I knew I would end up making a video on this cool solo at some point in time.
 It belongs to my favorites in the realm of modern era Rock and Roll!
 Now that I’ve decided to dedicate more time and effort to music content making, I thought transcribing this solo despite it’s plain pentatonic blues-rock statements would be nice.
 So hell yeah man, please enjoy!